mitchellh/terraform-provider-netlify/website/docs/r/netlify_site.html.markdown

 The following arguments are supported:

 * `name` - (Required) - Name of your site on Netlify (e.g. **mysite**.netlify.com)
+* `account_slug` - (Optional) - Account slug for the targeted team, defaults to user's default team.
 * `repo` - (Required) - See [Repository](#repo)
 * `custom_domain` - (Optional) - Custom domain of the site, must be configured using a CNAME in accordance with [Netlify's docs](https://www.netlify.com/docs/custom-domains). (e.g. `www.example.com`)
 * `deploy_url` - (Optional)